 - Large Eggs

-- Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil with a high smoke point.
-Avoid olive oil, coconut oil or any heavy scented oils.
+- Neutral oil: any flavorless oil like avocado oil, peanut oil, grapeseed oil, vegetable oil or canola oil with a high smoke point.
+Avoid olive oil due to its heavier scent.

 - Black Pepper